Chart Color Schemes

 Forresters Beach is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Forresters Beach had a cultural diversity level below average, with 85.0% of its population born in Australia, 93.1% being citizens, and 95.4% speaking English only at home.
-Christianity was the predominant religion, comprising 55.7% of Forresters Beach's population, compared to 53.4% across Greater Sydney.
+Forresters Beach had a cultural diversity below average, with 85.0% of its population born in Australia, 93.1% being citizens, and 95.4% speaking English only at home.
+Christianity was the main religion, comprising 55.7% of Forresters Beach's population, compared to 53.4% across Greater Sydney.
 The top three ancestry groups were English (32.4%), Australian (28.0%), and Irish (11.1%).

 Frequently Asked Questions - Diversity